Foot eczema can be extremely unpleasant and causes the skin on the foot to become red, itchy and inflamed.

 There are some lifestyle changes you can make to help to reduce the frequency and intensity of foot eczema flare-ups.

 Remember, managing eczema is a daily thing.
-It is really important to regularly moisturise even when you are symptom free to stop your foot eczema from flaring up again.
+It is really important to regularly moisturize even when you are symptom free to stop your foot eczema from flaring up again.